Edertg-git/exame/README.md

-# exame
-Exercicio do exame
+"Ejercicio de Git do exame"